France has modest expectations heading into U.S match at RWC

-FUKUOKA, Japan — France is not about to start talking up its Rugby World Cup chances just because it beat Argentina, and the players are in a modest frame of mind heading into Wednesday’s match against the United States.
+FUKUOKA, Japan — France is not about to start talking up its Rugby World Cup chances just because it beat Argentina, and the players are in a modest frame of mind heading into the match against the United States on Wednesday.

-Victory in Fukuoka will keep France on track for one of the top two spots in Pool C, but Les Bleus have been so inconsistent in recent years that confidence remains fragile.
+Victory in Fukuoka will keep France on track for one of the top two spots in Pool C, but the Tricolors have been so inconsistent in recent years that confidence remains fragile.

 “We’re not one to say that, against such and such a team, we’re going to take an attacking bonus point,” flyhalf Camille Lopez said.